World Vision is calling all youths who desire to be change agents in making poverty history!

 For more information on any of our activities or events, please email email@example.com.

-Join our youth festival with a difference and go behind the scenes of relief and development work!
-Hear from frontline field workers and find out what it really takes to achieve radical improvements in the lives of the poor.
-Come away armed with knowledge and a renewed commitment to kick-start change for a better world.
+Held on 15 July 2017, Project HungerFree was a youth festival with a difference that went behind the scenes of relief and development work!
+Participants heard from frontline field workers and found out what it really takes to achieve radical improvements in the lives of the poor.
+They came away armed with knowledge and a renewed commitment to kick-start change for a better world.

 The fight against poverty isn’t over, so we won’t give up.
 Find out more at www.worldvision.org.sg/hungerfree!